Children's commissioner slams MPs considering bill

 The committee heard hundred of submissions on the Oversight of Oranga Tamariki System and Children and Young People's Commission Bill, most of which opposed it.

 Among its original measures, the bill disestablished the statutory position of Children's Commissioner.
 It replaced it with a board of up to six commissioners to advocate for children and removed the powers of investigation the Children's Commissioner has and to monitor Oranga Tamariki.
-The bill sets up an independent monitor for Oranga Tamariki which will be part of the Education Review Office.
+The bill sets up an independent monitor for Oranga Tamariki within the Education Review Office.
+Investigations and complaints by children in the Oranga Tamariki system will be handled by the Ombudsman.

 Many submissions suggested the powers of the Children's Commissioner were being weakened because outspoken former commissioner Andrew Becroft had annoyed the Government so much.